 Remember: Your child is still the same person even though they may act differently when their sibling is sick.
 These behavior changes are common and most often go away.
-This is your child's way of trying to deal with their sibling's sickness and hospital stay.
+This is your child's way of trying to deal with the sickness and hospital stay.